-Frankfurt and Berlin: If you are applying in Frankfurt or Berlin, to avoid delay and increase security, please make sure you provide us with a DHL Express Easy envelope when submitting your passport application.
-The DHL Express Easy envelope can be purchased at any Germany Post office.
-Please click here for delivery instructions (pdf).
+Frankfurt and Berlin: If you are applying in Frankfurt or Berlin, to avoid delay and increase security, please submit a prepaid traceable commercial courier envelope, such as the DHL Express Easy envelope, FedEx, TNT, DPT, etc. when mailing in your application package.

 Munich: For applications in Munich, please submit a pre-paid self-addressed envelope.
 To avoid delay and increase security, the pre-paid envelope should include a traceable delivery service (e.g. Deutsche Post Einschreiben, or any courier service).